clarehchao/VoxelizedMonteCarloDosimetry/README.md

 4. Construct the phantom implemented by its derived class RegularVHDDetectorConstruction or NestedParamVHDDetectorConstruction (per user's choice via DetectorContFactory class)

 Note:
-- Prior to running this application, geometry files will need to be generated in the .g4m format (see [Image-based Dosimetry Python Toolkit] (LINK!!))
+- Prior to running this application, geometry files will need to be generated in the .g4m format (see [Image-based Dosimetry Python Toolkit] (https://github.com/clarehchao/ImageBasedDosimetryTool))
 - There are several scorers defined as well to tally the physical quantities of interest such as
 	- VHDMSDCellFlux and VHDMSDCellFlux_RegParam
 	- VHDPSEnergyDeposit and VHDPSEnergyDeposit_RegParam
 	- VHDMSDNofStep was implemented as an optional scorer; it's only defined for the nested parameterized geometry definition (see GetIndex(....) in its class definition)
-	- these derived classes have different definition in the member function "GetIndx(....)" for nested parameterized vs.regular parameterized geometry
+	- these derived classes have different definition in the member function "GetIndx(....)" for nested parameterized vs.regular parameterized geometry (DetectorContFactory class will use one of the geoemtry option)
-	- future improvement will re-structure the usage of these derived classes using factory design pattern

 #### PHYSICS LIST